ardiesan/engineers-log/_posts/2022-11-22-What-is-seeding.md

 ```

-After tha, in the run method we are going to use the call method to execute our seeders:
+After that, in the run method we are going to use the call method to execute our seeders:

 ```